huacnlee/color-lsp/zed-color-highlight/README.md

 # Zed Color Highlight

-Highlight colors in your editor based on color-lsp.
+Highlight colors in your editor based on color-lsp by LSP document colors.